 It’s hard to admit your bike has lost its luster, but finding the right mountain bike isn’t difficult.
 Many bicycle companies partner with the retailers to host demo ride events at local trails.
 I found three demo events at trails I regularly rode.
 For the bike models I wanted to try that weren’t scheduled for a demo, a local shop was able to rent the bike for an extended test ride.

 Within weeks I was used to the swept back angles of my new Santa Cruz 5010c, and was adding whips when launching over drops and lips I previously would ride with caution.
 I didn’t realize how much my old bike was holding me back.

-The right bike for the conditions I regularly ride brought the fun back.
+To choose the right mountain bike, match the bike to the conditions you regularly ride.
+Doing that brought the fun back.
 Now I just need a GoPro to post my improved skills and new tricks to YouTube like everyone else.